edyou25/IELTS/md/speaking-todo/day-1.md

 because i love out door exercise very much. like simwing outdoor, cycling, hiking, and runing. so i like to move to the rural area to live.

+　　1. Do you love flowers?

+　　2. Do you know anyone who loves flowers?

+　　3. Are there a lot of flowers where you live?

+　　4. Would you take photos of flowers in your daily life?

+　　5. Do people in your country often send flowers to others?

+words = [
+    "Are the transport facilities in your city very good?", "Which room does your family spend most of the time in?", "Do you live in a house or a flat?",
+    "Do you plan to live here for a long time?",
+    "Do you live alone or with your family?",
+    "How long have you lived there?",
+    "What do you usually do in your house/flat/room?", "Which is your favourite room in your home?", "What's the difference between where you are living now and where you lived in the past?
+(If you want to say you have not lived elsewhere)", "What can you see when you look out the window of your room?", "Would you be willing to live in the countryside in the future?"
+]

+The area you live in

+1 Do you like the area that you live in now?

+2 Do you think the area you live in now is suitable for people of all ages?

+3 Are people in your area friendly?

+4 How has your area changed in recent years?

+5 Do you know any famous people in your area?

+6 Where do you like to go in your area?

+words = [
+    "Do you like the area that you live in now?",
+    "Do you think the area you live in now is suitable for people of all ages?", "Are people in your area friendly?",
+    "How has your area changed in recent years?",
+    "Do you know any famous people in your area?", "Where do you like to go in your area?"
+]

+　　1. Do you love flowers?

+　　2. Do you know anyone who loves flowers?

+　　3. Are there a lot of flowers where you live?

+　　4. Would you take photos of flowers in your daily life?

+　　5. Do people in your country often send flowers to others? no, i think in china, flowers are always used in a funeral. so if you do that, other people will feel affenced and angry. we always use gifts instead of flowers.

+words = [
+    "Do you love flowers?",
+    "Do you know anyone who loves flowers?",
+    "Are there a lot of flowers where you live?", "Would you take photos of flowers in your daily life?", "Do people in your country often send flowers to others?"
+]

+　　1. Did you like doing puzzles when you were a kid? no, just because i never heard about puzzles when i was i child. most times, i just played with other kids or played video games.

+　　2. When do you do puzzles, during trips or when you feel bored?

+　　3. Do you like doing word puzzles or number puzzles?

+　　4. Do you think it is good for old people to do puzzles? yes. i think with puzzles, they can exercise their brains. so puzzles can help them to avoid some diseases. and if their kids like puzzles, they can make better communications with their kid using puzzles.

+words = [
+    "What kind of public transport do you usually take?", "Did you take public transport when you were a kid?", "Do most people prefer public transport?",
+    "When do you usually take public transport?"
+]

+1. Does your name have a special meaning? yes. my name means growing tall and strong in chinese. i used to feel very embarassed when i was a kid. because i am not tall and not strong. other kids always laugh at me

+2. How do people choose names for their children? for me, i would like to choose some good wishes. for example, i wish my children could be healthy, wealthy, and happy. and i will selected some charactors related to these. by the way, chinese name is combined by charactors, not words.

+3. Does anyone in your family have the same name with you? no. no in china, if a used a same name with a relative, it it very rode. so my

+4. Are there any differences between how Chinese name their children now and in the past? yes. chiese names used to mainly contain some physical wishes, like growing tall, strong and beautiful. but now, it contains more mental wishes, like happiness and freedom.

+　　Describe a person you disliked at first but ended up being friends with.

+　　You should say:

+　　Who he/she it

+　　How you knew him/her

+　　Why you disliked him/her at first but changed your mind

+　　And explain how you feel about the experience

+　　Part3 (待补充)

+　　1. What do you think of making friends online?

+　　2. Is it good idea to make friends who are much older than you?

+one of my classmates in university. same curriculum high grade feel stressful and i dont like someone who spend all the time on study.

+but then after the exams, i meet her in the fitnes center. she put on make up and looked very gorgous. i should admit that i was totally fascinated with her.

+but a have to say, i didn't just focus on he apperance. after chating with her, i found that she also had a colorful life, not just studying.

+i had a big prejudice on her.
+and i feeled very sorry about that.

+and now, she has been my girlfriend for 4 years.